genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/06_developer-training/0b_environment-setup.md

 It is also possible to input your unencrypted password, but it is *not recommended*.
 :::

-Use the same credential you used in *step 6* above.
 :::caution proxy settings
 If you are behind a corporate proxy, make sure you add your proxy settings to the **gradle.properties** file as well.
 For example:
 ```shell